phanrahan/magma/doc/internals.md

 Where Do Circuit Declarations, Definitions, and Instances Fit in the Type System? – see [magma/circuit.py](https://github.com/phanrahan/magma/blob/coreir-dev/magma/circuit.py)
 1. CircuitKind – instances of this are circuit declarations.
     1. Declarations are like function declarations in C, Magma declarations declare the ports but do not show how to define the circuit.
-Declarations cannot contain interfaces.
+Declarations cannot contain instances.
 Declarations are used in use cases including wrappers for CoreIR C++ modules that provide definitions, or as an abstract interface for multiple definitions that are backend-dependent.
     1. AnonymousCircuitType is an instance of this, __so what does that make instances of AnonymousCircuit?
 You can’t have instances of a circuit declaration without a definition, right?__
     1. CircuitType is an instance of this, subclass of AnonymousCircuitType
         1. a comment declares instances of CircuitType are instances placed in definitions